A General, a Scholar and a Eunuch: Synopsis

-General Yuan Chonghuan (Edwin Siu), Donglin Academy scholar Zuo Guangdou (Raymond Cho), and eunuch Li Junchong (Matthew Ho) are Ming Dynasty imperial officials that accidentally went through a time portal while escaping assassins during their mission of escorting the betrothal Crown Princess (Grace Wong).
+General Yuen Sung-woon (Edwin Siu), Donglin Academy scholar Jor Gwong-dau (Raymond Cho), and eunuch Lee Jun-chung (Matthew Ho) are Ming Dynasty imperial officials that accidentally went through a time portal while escaping assassins during their mission of escorting the betrothal Crown Princess (Grace Wong).
 The three find themselves in modern-day Foshan China at an ancient filming set which confuses them from reality and fiction.
-They also meet film production manager Sister Ha whom they mistake as a lazy court maid.
-Sister Ha befriends the three when they are unable to pay a restaurant bill, after she finds out the jade pendant Guangdou gave her as a token of appreciation is in fact a priceless Ming dynasty relic.
+They also meet film production manager Ng Siu-ha whom they mistake as a lazy court maid.
+Sister Ha befriends the three when they are unable to pay a restaurant bill, after she finds out the jade pendant Gwong-dau gave her as a token of appreciation is in fact a priceless Ming dynasty relic.
 Sister Ha modernizes the appearance of the three in an impoverish style and gives them work as film extras.
 She also gives them three new names.
-Chonghuan becomes Wan Tai-kwan, Guangdou becomes Fung Yat-bo and Junchong becomes Lee Siu-tung.
-When Junchong encounters popular female actress Sandy Wang Yi-san (Grace Wong) at the filming studio, he mistakes her as the Crown Princess.
-However, Sandy who is really a hypocritical fake person that pretends to care about her fans but think they are really idiots, thinks the three are her fans.
-Sandy's manager prevents the three from communicating with her unless they join her fan club which cost HK$3000 each person.
-The three borrow the fan club entry fee from sister Ha, but in order to pay her back Chonghuan has to work as a cross-dressing stunt double.
+Sung-woon becomes Wan Tai-kwan, Gwong-dau becomes Fung Yat-bo and Jun-chung becomes Lee Siu-tung.
+When Jun-chung encounters popular female actress Sandy Wang Yi-san (Grace Wong) at the filming studio, he mistakes her as the Crown Princess.
+However, Sandy, who is a hypocritical person who pretends to care about her fans while secretly thinking they are idiots, believes the three are her fans.
+Sandy's manager prevents the three from communicating with her unless they join her fan club, which cost HK$3000 for each person.
+The three borrow the fan club entry fee from Sister Ha, but in order to pay her back, Sung-woon has to work as a cross-dressing stunt double.

-Meanwhile struggling restaurant owner Jackie Fung Wai-chi (Kristal Tin) from Hong Kong is also in Foshan to search for a new head chef at her restaurant since the current head chef suffers from Alzheimer and can't remember how to cook a single dish.
-When she is unable to find her intended prospect she holds a cooking competition at a hotel banquet hall.
-Wanting to help pay off their debt, Junchong decides to join the cooking competition, but his confusion and as well as the faulty system of the elevator causes him to be late.
-When he arrives at the competition site Jackie had left.
-Still determined to get hired he cooks a dish, but Jackie's uncle shoos him away.
-When Jackie returns to the competition site she recognizes Junchong dish as the signature dish of her restaurant, but Junchong is nowhere to be found by then.
-Determined to find Junchong she posts fliers all over the city looking for him.
-After a passerby tells Jackie that he knows who the person on the flier is, she arrives at the film studio just in time to say that she will bring them to and take care of them in Hong Kong when the three beg Sister Ha that they must go to Hong Kong after seeing a celebrity news report that Sandy is leaving Foshan and returning to Hong Kong.
+Meanwhile, struggling restaurant owner Jackie Fung Wai-chi (Kristal Tin) from Hong Kong is also in Foshan to search for a new head chef at her restaurant since the current head chef suffers from Alzheimer and can't remember how to cook a single dish.
+When she is unable to find her intended prospect, she holds a cooking competition at a hotel banquet hall.
+Wanting to help pay off their debt, Jun-chung decides to join the cooking competition, but his confusion and as well as the faulty system of the elevator causes him to be late.
+When he arrives at the competition site, Jackie had left.
+Still determined to get hired, he cooks a dish, but Jackie's uncle shoos him away.
+When Jackie returns to the competition site, she recognizes Jun-chung's dish as the signature dish of her restaurant, but Jun-chung is nowhere to be found by then.
+Determined to find Jun-chung, she posts fliers all over the city looking for him.
+After a passerby tells Jackie that he recognizes the person on the flier, she arrives at the film studio just as the three beg Sister Ha to lend them money to go to Hong Kong after learning that Sandy is leaving Foshan for Hong Kong.
+Jackie offers to bring them to Hong Kong.